What is Ethereum? Complete Guide 2026 for Beginners

 - ERC-20 : Technical standard for creating fungible tokens on Ethereum (used by USDT, USDC, UNI, etc.).

-- Solidity : Programming language created to write smart contracts on Ethereum.
+- Solidity : Programming language created for writing smart contracts on Ethereum.

 📰 Sources